What makes this semester unique?

 - Next to ‘Taal’ select ‘English’

-- Next to ‘Opleiding’ select: Creative Communication Project - ETS CM CCP
+- Next to ‘Opleiding’ select: Project management & Storytelling,Tourism /Journalism - ETS DCP

-Minimum 2 successfully completed semesters or an equivalent of 60 ECTS in a Bachelor programme.
+Students who wish to enroll, should have completed minimum 2 semesters (an equivalent of 60 ECTS) in a Bachelor programme in Tourism or Recreation Management.
+Students in Communication or Business Management with an interest in Tourism and Recreation Management can also apply.
 This will need to be confirmed by means of an official certificate, a survey of completed courses, or a signed letter from the sending university.

 Click here for Howest language expectations.